How to Outsource Software Development Right: 12 Reliable Tips from a 12-Year-Old Provider

 What to do if the average rate of developers within the country rises?
 What is the workflow in case of an emergency or a war?
 How to act if an engineer unexpectedly quits?
+How to deal with possible legacy system migration challenges?
 These questions should be discussed and have a written plan beforehand.

 How to Spot Scams